betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 Do we really need to worry so much about inclusive language?
 If we care about our project's reach and maximizing our ability to attract and retain collaborators, developers, users or sponsors, then yes we do.
 That is because the language we use has the power to welcome others in as well as push them away.
+Anyone who has been involved in writing proposals for a sponsor that is looking to fund work in a particular area of research understands the importance of and, indeed, already has a great deal of experience adjusting the *language* used to describe their work to fit the sponsor's call.
+In other words, we all can be quite mindful of the language we use when funding is on the line.

 Software projects involve a lot of communication.
 As developers, we write code, comments, documentation, research papers, presentations, job postings, promotional materials, discussion posts, emails, chats, tweets and more.